 Go back to your normal activities and keep a notebook to record what you do.
 Write down dates and times.
 This helps your doctor understand which things cause your heartbeat to change rhythm.
 You won’t take it off for the entire time.
 This includes when you sleep.
 But these monitors can’t get wet.
 So it’s a good idea to bathe before you get it.

 Your doctor gets the information about your heart activity when you return the monitor.
 It’s printed out and reviewed along with your notebook of daily activities.
 This may take a few days.

 This is also a heart monitor that you wear as you go about your day-to-day activities.
 It’s powered by batteries.
 But it doesn’t record your heart’s activity nonstop.
-You turn it on when symptoms start.
+You activate it when symptoms start.
 Some can pick up an irregular heartbeat and start to record on their own.
-You’ll wear it for up to a month or more.
+You’ll wear it typically for two to four weeks.